Draya Michele Shows Off Bombshell Curves In Nude Vinyl Dress And Drives Fans Wild

 “You left that godforsaken show and now look at you.. flourishing,” a fourth follower wrote.

 Draya has previously given her fans something to talk about in a dress from Oh Polly.
-In a post from September, she’s wearing one of their curve-hugging minidresses in bright orange.
-The dress features a zip collar and is a lot more sporty than the one she’s wearing in her most recent Instagram post.
-But, based on the comment, fans were just as enamored by the photo and it’s currently sitting on close to 100,000 likes.
+In a post from September, she was wearing one of their curve-hugging minidresses in bright orange.
+The dress featured a zip collar and was a lot more sporty than the one she’s wearing in her most recent Instagram post.
+But, based on the comments, fans were just as enamored by the photo and it’s currently sitting on close to 100,000 likes.